 That one little phrase is all it takes to cause even the most apparently monumental loss to be completely turned on its head.
-Was the villain Crazy-Prepared enough to ensure that even his failure somehow turns into a victory?
-Did he prepare a plan only just incompetent enough that the heroes could predictably defeat him?
-Or was his Evil Plan something else entirely?
+Was the villain Crazy-Prepared enough to ensure that even their failure somehow turns into a victory?
+Did they prepare a plan only just incompetent enough that the heroes could predictably defeat them?
+Or was their Evil Plan something else entirely?

 In terms of writing, this is a relatively meta trope in that in most cases it's technically irrelevant.
 Regardless of whether anyone actually says the phrase, whatever gambits are floating around are still floating around.
 This is because the phrase is used primarily as reassurance, either for the audience or other characters.
 Strictly speaking it can be used with plans that as far as anyone can tell are already going as planned — it's just a status update so that we only ever worry when people stop saying it.

 At the same time, watch out for the Spanner in the Works.
 They're notorious for popping up right when something like this gets said.
 When it's too late for the Spanner in the Works to do anything, and the whole plan gets explained, then the trope is Check and Mate.

 Since complex schemes are often involved in this trope, be wary of spoilers.

 - Light Yagami of Death Note uses this phrase when his Memory Gambit and Batman Gambit to convince the police and his own family that he is not in possession of the Death Note, and is not the known serial killer, Kira goes perfectly right.
 Just as Light regains his memories, after touching the Death Note once more, he mentally cants, "Exactly as planned," a phrase that has reached memetic status.

 - The Japanese subtitled version will most likely say "Just as planned," rather than "Exactly as planned".